adriandoonan/win-lose-poker/README.md

 Howdy partner, this is a poker simulator where you can play a couple of hands against some rootin-tootin-computer-controlled players and maybe win some space dollarpounds.

+You can find the game online at [win lose poker](https://adriandoonan.github.io/win-lose-poker/)

 ## How does it work?

 The game is a simple, class-based javascript app that runs in the browser.
 We keep track of the game state in a `Game` class, players are held in a `Player` class.
 Computer controlled players, `Playbots` extend the player class and add some functions to try and help them decide what to do next given a set of conditions.